 Most new distilleries will generally have the following three activities as part of its operations: Distiller (distilling from an original source, not simply redistilling spirits), Warehouseman (storing bulk spirits) and Processor (rectifying and bottling).
 The minimum amount of coverage allowed for each operation is $5,000, so most new distilleries will need at least $15,000 in coverage (which covers approximately 1,100 proof gallons of spirits).
 To determine whether you need more coverage than the $15,000 minimum, estimate the amount of spirits (in proof gallons) that you might have on hand and/or in transit to your facility during a 30-day period, and multiply that by the $13.50 tax rate.

 Unlike operations coverage, withdrawal bond coverage is not required.
 Distilleries can elect to forgo withdrawal bond coverage as long as they pay their excise taxes before, or on the same day as, they remove finished product for consumption or sale.
 However, it generally makes sense for new distilleries to get a bond that covers both operations and withdrawals under one bond form (unit bond).

 For withdrawal coverage, the minimum withdrawal coverage for the unit bond is $1,000.
 To calculate how much coverage you might need, estimate what you will remove from bond (in proof gallons) in a two-week period (for semi-monthly filing) or three-month period (for quarterly filing), then multiply that amount by $13.50.
 The final number is what your withdrawal coverage should be.

 The distilled spirits bond is one of the most important pieces of a new distillery’s application to TTB.
 Distillers unsure about any of the bond requirements should talk to their surety company, attorney or compliance consultant if they have any questions.

-For more information about this topic, contact John Messinger.
+For more information about DSP bonds and TTB tax per proof gallon, contact John Messinger.